RajivKurian/rajivkurian.github.io/source/_posts/2014-11-11-hashed-wheel-timer-an-exercise-in-data-structures.markdown

     // so it points to the new location of the timer. adjust_holder_pointer(moved_timer->holder, cancelled_timer_index);
   }
-  // The holder for the deleted timer should now contain a null ptr.
+  // The holder for the deleted timer should point to something illegal like {-1, -1}.
   // The caller will decide what to do with the holder after this function returns. invalidate_holder_timer(holder);
 }